govhackaustralia/hackerspace3/README.md

 Hackerspace 3 is a [Ruby on Rails application](https://rubyonrails.org/)

-Current major framework version is 6
+Current major version is 6

+Check out the [Rails Guides](https://guides.rubyonrails.org/index.html) to get up and running.

 ## Ruby version